1. I’m 18 and I'd like to be an interpreter, what and where should I study?

 A: Not as a freelancer – you can have any nationality you like.
 To be a staff interpreter, however, you do have to be an EU national.

-A: We have a system to make sure that beginners get a certain amount of work despite their inexperience, as we know that it is tough starting out!
+A: Once you have passed the accreditation test you'll have the opportunity to apply for our Newcomers scheme, which is designed to help beginners get a certain amount of work despite their inexperience, as we know that it is tough starting out!

 Many people also work as translators to begin with.

 16. How do I get to be a staff interpreter with the EU?